|Quantity||1 - 9||10 - 19||20 - Unlimited|

 American Pillar Arborvitae - Fast Growing Privacy Hedge -

 Finally an arborvitae that is truly fast growing.
 Imagine easily planting a 1 to 2 foot tall plant and after the first year planted, it begins growing at least 3 feet each year!
+According to its grower and developer, the American Pillar does just that.
 Space at 2.5 to 3 feet apart for a hedge in just 2 to 3 years.

 The narrow and dense American Pillar Arborvitae trees grow up to 4 feet in diameter and about 25 feet tall at full maturity.
 Highly resistant to wind and ice damage.
 While it is noted as being disease, insect and deer resistant, we do recommend protecting young trees from deer browsing for the first few years to avoid breakage.